How privacy-enhancing technologies can help you achieving data privacy in enterprise ML/AI

 Abstract

-What are PETs?
+What are privacy-enhancing technologies (PETs)?

 PETs are methods to protect the privacy and security of an individual and their data in collaborative (machine learning) computations while maintaining functionality and utility.
-Their primary purpose is to enable data-driven technologies and analytics while safeguarding the privacy and security of the data subjects.
-PETs are particularly crucial in the field of ML and AI, where they help balance the need for large datasets with privacy concerns.

 Example PETs, their pro and cons